 importType: anyURI Specifies the style of import associated with this Import. locationURI: anyURI [01] Identifies the location of the imported element. namespace: anyURI Identifies the namespace of the imported element.
-Provides a business-friendly prefix standing for the namespace in namespace-qualified names.
-Name n legal FEEL name, as specified in grammar rule 27.

 6.3.4 Element Collection metamodel

 The ElementCollection class is used to define named groups of DRGElement instances.
 ElementCollections may be used for any purpose relevant to an implementation, for example: